duckdroid-tech/archive.duckdroid.com/ABOUT.md

 Duckdroid is created by Benji Rofandra Aslianoor, the creations of designs, arts, and other creations.
 ## Information
 Duckdroid is not an affiliated of any retailer and always uses public web store links.
-The Android robot is reproduced and modified from work created an shared by Google and according to terms described in [(Creative Commons)https://creativecommons.org/licenses/by/3.0] 3.0 Attribution License.
+The Android robot is reproduced and modified from work created an shared by Google and according to terms described in [{Creative Commons}https://creativecommons.org/licenses/by/3.0] 3.0 Attribution License.
 Android is a trademark of Google LLC.